Zorba in Motion!

 A rather old one, guessing around 2004 or 2005, performing the "Solo-4/Mary Jane's Dance", at the old Kalisa's.
 My arms are much better these days and so are my Maias!
 YouTube Clip

 Kalisa's on 26 March of 2004.
-I've long since forgotten who put this video together for me, but has a double veil performance to "Agonia", as well as my "Raks Africa" routine.
+My good friend Brad put this video together for me, it has a double veil performance to "Agonia", as well as my "Raks Africa" routine.
 Then Jamaica does her sword dance, then there's "after party" footage with everybody dancing, including me with very BAD arms!
 The ever incredible Lana can also be glimpsed.
 The video was originally 29+ minutes long, I was only able to extract about 23 of those.
 Old recordable DVDs don't hold up well.
 Kalisa's La Ida Cafe performances from 2004!

 This snippet, the earliest known video of Zorba, was filmed by a generous gal "Q", who graciously gave me permission to use it here.
 It is only 13 seconds long however, an excerpt of "Solo-8/Serpentina" at Kalisa's ca 2003 the best I remember.
 Serpentina at Kalisa's Video.